 Although Yorkshire has long been divided into four counties, York is still considered the capital of this lovely corner of Northern England.
 It's also the ecclesiastical capital of the Church of England, the Archbishop of York being second only to the Archbishop of Canterbury.
-The Lord Mayor of this medieval city enjoys the same status as his counterpart in London, and the Duke of York title is given to the second oldest son of Britain's Sovereign.
+The Lord Mayor of this medieval city enjoys the same status as his counterpart in London, and the Duke of York title is given to the second oldest son of Britain's sovereign.
+The city is filled with things to do and with attractions that reveal the many layers of its long history.
 It's also home to York Minster, the largest medieval church in England, as well as the longest circuit of medieval city walls, nearly three miles long and offering marvelous views of the city.
-Wall walking is in fact a great way to escape the usually crowded streets below, as is time spent boating along the River Ouse.
+A handy hop-on, hop-off sightseeing bus takes in most of the major points of interest to tourists.

 See also: Where to Stay in York

 1 York Minster

 Imposing York Minster commemorates the monks who converted those living in the surrounding countryside to Christianity.
 Dedicated to St. Peter, York Minster's bishops even sat on the council at Arles in AD 314.
 After this, little is known until AD 627, when the oldest documented (wooden) church was built here for the baptism of King Edwin of Northumbria.
 Succeeding Saxon and Norman constructions were destroyed, and the present cathedral was built in the Gothic style in the 13th century.